top of page

 Assess

-We mapped the TOM proposed by GX.
-In the new design, the Head of Product works with three Product Owners, each for a specific customer type.
+We mapped the TOM proposed by XG.
+In the proposed design, the Head of Product works with three Product Owners, each for a specific customer type.
 Each PO has a group of teams working at the feature capabilities level.

 Design

-Understanding how the new TOM would or would not improve the performance before the change is implemented is a great win.
-Discussions showed there was insufficient understanding at GX of how the adaptive org design would work in practice and that it was unclear what was needed to elevate the existing org design to the new TOM.
+Understanding how the proposed TOM would or would not improve the performance before the change is implemented is a great win.
+Discussions showed there was insufficient understanding at XG of how the adaptive org design would work in practice and that it was unclear what was needed to elevate the existing org design to the new TOM.

 Explaining the current and future situation using the map has become an ongoing activity.
 Learning simply takes time and repetition.

-We prepared the existing teams to be ready to work in the new business area team of teams.
+We prepared the existing teams to be ready to work in the new business areas in a "team of teams setup".
 We flipped the organization in two days.
-We ensured everybody had time to work on the change preparations while the business as usual was going on before the flip.
+Meaning: abandoning the old structure and starting to work in the new setup took two days.
+We ensured that everyone had time to work on the change preparations while business continued as usual in the months leading up to the flip.
 Time and effort were spent learning and preparing at the cost of a productivity loss.
 This is a necessary investment: slow down now to accelerate later.

 We applied the following Elevating Katas to enable the flip to the new design: